Kuanhao-Chao/splam/docs/source/content/generalization.rst

 .. admonition:: Assembly report
    :class: important

    For non-human species, remember to include an assembly report with your input files!
-It is advised to download the assembly report from the same source as your :code:`GFF` or :code:`GTF` annotation file and :code:`FASTA` genome.
+It is advised to download the assembly report from the `NCBI FTP site <https://ftp.ncbi.nlm.nih.gov/>`, along with your :code:`GFF` or :code:`GTF` annotation file and :code:`FASTA` genome.

 |